I saw a very impressive project on GitHub, claiming to be the smallest responsive UI framework in the world.

 vanjs provides the bind

 function to bind state with some side-effect scheduling tasks.
-This function is also used in the previous tags to handle props/attrs updates.
+The internal handling of props/attrs updates in the previous tags also uses this function.

-PS: What I contributed to vanjs is the signature type of this function, simply performing a type gymnastics to solve the original handwritten 10 function overloads that were still insufficient😁
+I contributed the signature type of this function to vanjs, simply performing a type gymnastics to solve the original handwritten 10 function overloads that were still insufficient😁

 let bind = (...deps) => {